THE SOURCE-SEPARATION SEWER OF THE FUTURE – ONE STEP CLOSER TO THE NET-ZERO WATER HOUSEHOLD

 SLU Holding has been helpful in taking Björn’s research from the lab to the market.
 In concrete terms, SLU Holding has helped his group with patent and contract issues, and has been at his side as a partner in discussions and as an additional provider of expertise in the field of product and business development.

 So what is Björn's best advice in terms of getting a research idea to eventually become an innovation on a market?

 "As a researcher, you need to keep research development and product development separate.
 Research comes first.
-The research issue is crucial, as is maintaining the level of research within the research group.
-But you also need a long-term goal for your research, and need to see a potential use and seek the assistance of those with knowledge of that aspect.
-Quite simply two important thoughts to bear in mind simultaneously,” Björn concludes.
+The research issue is crucial, as is maintaining the quality of research within the research group.
+But you also need a long-term goal for your research, and need to see a potential use and seek assistance of those with knowledge of such aspects.
+Quite simply, two important thoughts to bear in mind simultaneously,” Björn concludes.